sage9705/pfocus/README.md

 # pfocus
+## Overview
-A Python GUI application built with Tkinter, designed to help users improve productivity using the Pomodoro technique.
-This timer alternates between work and break periods, aiding in focused work sessions.
-Perfect for boosting concentration and managing tasks efficiently.
+The Pomodoro Timer application (pfocus) is a productivity tool designed to help users manage their time effectively using the Pomodoro Technique.
+It allows users to set work and break durations and notifies them when each session is completed.

 ## Features

-- **Pomodoro Timer**: Set to 25 minutes of work time and 5 minutes of break time.
+- Set customizable work and break durations.
+- Start, pause, and reset the timer.
+- Display notifications when work or break sessions are completed.
+- Keyboard shortcuts for convenient timer control.
+- Error handling for sound file loading failures.
-- **Start/Pause/Reset Buttons**: Easily control the timer.
+- Confirmation dialog for resetting the timer.
-- **Customizable Work and Break Times**: Users can set their desired work and break durations.
-- **Audio Alerts**: Sound notifications at the end of each session.
-- **User-Friendly Interface**: Clean and straightforward UI for seamless usage.

-## Menu Items
+## Changes Made

-- **Set Work Time**: Allows the user to set the duration of the work session.
-- **Set Break Time**: Allows the user to set the duration of the break session.
+1. **Constants for Time Units**: Used constants `WORK_MINUTES` and `BREAK_MINUTES` to set default work and break durations for improved readability and maintainability.
+2. **UI Layout Refactoring**: Restructured the UI layout for better organization and alignment, enhancing user experience.
+3. **Session Counters**: Added functionality to display the number of completed work and break sessions, providing users with progress tracking.
+4. **Styling and Theming**: Implemented a separate CSS file handling using the `os.path` module for styling and theming.
+5. **File Loading Error Handling**: Implemented error handling for sound file loading failures to notify users when there's an issue.
+6. **Button Tooltips**: Added tooltips for buttons to provide users with hints about their functionality for better usability.
+7. **Keyboard Shortcuts**: Implemented keyboard shortcuts for common actions like starting, pausing, and resetting the timer for enhanced accessibility.
+8. **Sound Playback Optimization**: Optimized sound playback to ensure smooth performance during work and break sessions.
+9. **Confirmation Dialog**: Added a confirmation dialog for resetting the timer to prevent accidental resets and data loss.

 ## How to Use

-1. Clone this repository to your local machine.
-2. Make sure you have Python installed.
-3. Run the `pom.py` file using Python.
+1. **Setting Work and Break Durations**: Click on "☰" in the menu bar and select "Set Work Time" or "Set Break Time" to adjust the durations.
-4. Click the "Start" button to begin the timer.
+2. **Starting the Timer**: Click on the "Start" button or use the keyboard shortcut "S" to start the timer.
+3. **Pausing/Resuming the Timer**: Click on the "Pause" button or use the keyboard shortcut "P" to pause or resume the timer.
-5. Click the "Reset" button to reset the timer.
+4. **Resetting the Timer**: Click on the "Reset" button or use the keyboard shortcut "R" to reset the timer.
+A confirmation dialog will appear to confirm the action.
-6. Focus on your tasks during work sessions and take breaks during break periods.
+5. **Session Notifications**: Notifications will appear when each work or break session is completed.

 ## Dependencies